The Independence Brigade; Our Hour in Need!

 Once additional National Guard elements from various states arrived the battalions of the Independence Brigade moved to their pre-planned tactical control points at various intersections throughout the District of Columbia.
 Once established, their main objective was to control traffic patterns, limit pedestrian movements, and conduct crowd management if needed.
 It was at this time that the Independence Brigade took on a larger role merging into Task Force Metro.
 This move placed Col. Jon Farr, commander of the 56th SBCT in command of 16 states and territories consisting of more than 6,500 Soldiers and Airmen.

-“We had one of the hardest mission roles…we had five mission sets and at one point we had the biggest task force with over 6,500 service members,” said Col Far.
+“We had one of the hardest mission roles…we had five mission sets and at one point we had the biggest task force with over 6,500 service members,” said Farr.

 Of the 25,000 National Guard service members mobilized to the District of Columbia, Pennsylvania contributed approximately 2,300 that’s nearly 10 percent of the total force.
 Given Pennsylvania’s distinct military history and its proximity to the District of Columbia it makes sense why the PANG was as involved as they were.
 Distinguished as the third largest National Guard state and the very first National Guard element, Ben Franklin’s Associators, the 1-111th Infantry, which is a part of the 56 SBCT, it made them a crucial contributor to the success of this mission.